aidan-duggan/while-gaming/_drafts/clubs.md

 I've been thinking a lot recently about game groups, I've been involved in a few tabletop ones over the years.
 When I was young I observed my father playing golf for many years, in college I was heavily involved running the gaming society, and after college I took up Rugby an experienced directly what sports groups are like.
 But I'm particularly fascinated by Bridge clubs, the strong membership and success they seem to have.
 I work in the Tech Industry so I thought why not explore this topic using [Chat GPT](https://openai.com/blog/chatgpt) to learn a little more about that tool at the same time.

 So how does Chat GPT represents different types of clubs?
 I asked Chat GPT why different types of groups are successful, Board Game clubs, Bridge clubs and golf clubs.
-(I've added golf, which while outdoors, is very member driven and self contained, unlike other spots which needs other clubs to play against.
-All answers were much longer, so I have just shown the summary part Chat GPT provided.)
+(I've added golf, which while outdoors, it is very member driven and self contained, unlike other spots which needs other clubs to play against. )

 I'm particularly interested in comparing Bridge to Board game groups, as they are both table top games! and when I look I find dozens of [local bridge clubs](https://www.bridgewebs.com/cgi-bin/bwoq/bw.cgi?club=dublinsouth&pid=display_ctyclubs), [each club](https://www.bridgewebs.com/railwayunion/) has its own site with loads of details about groups, events, results etc. There is even a specific [web site software](https://www.bridgewebs.com/) they all use!

+All answers were much longer, so I have just shown the summary part Chat GPT provided.

 Why are Board game clubs successful?

 *By providing opportunities for social interaction, diverse game experiences, intellectual stimulation, learning, and support, board game clubs create an environment that appeals to board game enthusiasts and fosters a thriving community of players.*